 A school day-off for kids in the middle of the week can be problematic for parents.
 We have held very successful events for kids of staff on the school in-service days in May 2016, where they visited the museum and learnt how to lecture, and May 2017, where they conducted a mini Bioblitz.

-We provide a brief introduction to Equality and Diversity issues at the induction day for new postgraduate students.
-This introduces students to the Athena Swan Charter and our school’s Equality and Diversity initiatives.
+We provide a brief introduction to Equality, Diversity and Inclusion issues at the induction day for new postgraduate students.
+This introduces students to the Athena Swan Charter and our school’s Equality, Diversity and Inclusion initiatives.

 We are currently encouraging all of our staff to undertake the bias training offered by the University:

 We also ask all staff involved in recruitment to undertake the recruitment training offered by the University: